-You still can start and stop the battery, but you got no longer power delivered, the UAV doesn’t start at all.
+You still can start and stop the battery, but you no longer get power delivered, the UAV doesn’t start at all.

-The only sad fact about this security feature, is that if you fix the cells problems, the battery will not just go back online herselft.
+The only sad fact about this security feature, is that if you fix the cell problem, the battery will not just go back online herselft.
 After it’s switched to PF state it’s like forever .. or maybe not like how we will see it later 😉

 What we need now is going deep in the rabbit-hole of micro-chip reprogrammation to unlock the controller board..
 Don’t worry it’s not that’s complicated as it sound.

-Perhaps you will need somes minor IT and soldering skills to fix it.
+Perhaps you will need somes minor IT and soldering skills to walk throught this.